Back

 Why it’s important

-By tracking and reporting refund data proactively, this dashboard helps VPs and leadership teams stay connected to member satisfaction and resource utilization, ensuring they can make timely, informed decisions.
+By tracking and reporting refund data proactively, this dashboard helps VPs and leadership teams stay connected to customer satisfaction and resource utilization, ensuring they can make timely, informed decisions.

-For nonprofit community and YMCA organizations, dashboards offer a roadmap to smarter financial management, operational efficiency, and deeper member engagement.
+For community organizations, dashboards offer a roadmap to smarter financial management, operational efficiency, and deeper member engagement.
 Whether you’re optimizing collections, reviewing financial performance, or reducing refund activity, these tools provide the clarity your team needs to succeed.

 Customizing your dashboards to fit your team’s specific needs isn’t just a nice-to-have—it’s essential.
 When your data is clear, relevant, and actionable, it makes decision-making that much easier.
 With Traction Rec and Salesforce, you have access to hundreds of out-of-the-box reports, plus the flexibility to create custom reports that match exactly what your team needs.
 And the best part is, it’s not complicated.
 Building, adjusting, and curating reports is quick and easy, so you can get the insights you need without the hassle.